yonigibbs/elm-i18next-gen/README.md

 * Validation of supplied target folder (valid path, not a file, etc.)
 * Tests for all cmd-line args/behaviour (e.g. watch).
 * Allow parameter delimiter to be configured (currently hard-coded to `Curly`).
-* Handle translations with fallbacks.
 * Allow to work with older versions of Node (which didn't have recursive folder creation).
 * TODOs in the code.
 * Allow user more control over generated files (e.g. hard-coded default of "Translations" as top-level module).
-* Publish as NPM package?
+* Publish as NPM package (update instructions in readme after this done).
+* Add quickstart section to readme after available in NPM.

 ## Maintaining